 16. Germany – 5.5 kgs per capita

-Coffee is a part of German culture, and evenings in Germany are incomplete without a cup of coffee and a piece of cake.
-Most Germans prefer to have simple drip coffee instead fancy milk-based coffee drinks.
+Most Germans prefer to have simple drip coffee instead of fancy milk-based coffee drinks.

 17. Greece – 5.4 kgs per capita

 Coffee shops and cafes are quite famous in Greece.
-They remain open day and night, and they are the favorite place of Greeks to socialize.
+They remain open day and night, and they are the favorite places of Greeks to socialize.

 18. France – 5.4 kgs per capita